-Before you go buying some, it is best to think about where you are going to place your plants, how good you are at tending to them and what kind of look you’d like to create in your home.
+Before you go buying some, it is best to think about where you are going to place your plants, how well you are attending to them and what kind of look you’d like to create in your home.
 You might be looking for a plant-takeover jungle style, or maybe something a bit more subtle.
-With a bit of research, there are plenty of guides available in how to care for each plant, meaning that you will give it the perfect conditions to flourish.
+With a bit of research, there are plenty of guides available on how to care for each plant, meaning that you will give it the perfect conditions to flourish.

 Easy to Care For